Probate and Administration of Estates

-In order to apply for a Grant the Executor/Administrator must swear an Oath (exhibiting the original Will and any Codicil where those exist).
-The Oath will also verify the value of the Estate – and the application must be accompanied by an Inheritance Tax Return.
+In order to apply for a Grant the Executor/Administrator must complete a Probate Application Form (PA1P) which incorporates a legal statement known as a Statement of Truth (exhibit the original Will and any Codicil where those exist), and an Inheritance Tax Return.
+Or in certain cases a receipt from HMRC that they have received the Inheritance Tax Return.
 We will calculate and advise as to any liabilities for Inheritance Tax.

 Once the Grant has been issued by the Probate Registry the distribution of the Estate can commence and the following are amongst the issues that may need to be considered.